(modified and accepted in Madrid, Spain, September 8th, 2022)

 - Associate Membership: multi-national associations or federations

 - Observer Membership: where no national buiatrics association exists, veterinarians or scientists working with cattle may apply for Observer Membership.
-Applications must be made to the Secretary General and will be decided by the Executive Committee.
+Applications must be made to the Secretary General and will be decided by the Board.

 - The General Assembly of the WAB will approve all Full or Associate Memberships of the WAB.

-- National buiatrics associations who have been accepted as members of the WAB at the time these statutes are adopted shall be deemed members of the WAB.
+- National buiatrics association members of the WAB at the time these statutes are adopted shall be deemed members of the WAB.

 - Full Members will appoint one to three representatives or correspondents whose responsibility will be to liaise with the WAB Secretary General, reporting on their national activities and relevant events and to be the national contacts for the Secretary General.

-- Each Full Member association will have one vote at the General Assembly that is held at the biennial congress.
+- Each Full Member association will have one vote at the General Assembly.
 The spokesperson for the member organisation should be one of the contact people registered with the secretary general or another person nominated by the respective organisation and recognised by the executive committee.

 - National buiatrics associations should keep the WAB Secretary informed about the activities and other relevant events in their associations in order to enable the WAB Secretariat to maintain an up-to-date flow of information to all WAB members.